CVE-2014-6271/Shellshock

 Here, we are going to focus on the first version of the vulnerability but many more vulnerabilities in the same subpart of Bash have been found since: CVE-2014-6277, CVE-2014-6278, CVE-2014-7169, CVE-2014-7186, CVE-2014-7187...

-The source of the issue is that Bash can have internal function declaration in its environment variable.
+The source of the issue is that Bash can have an internal function declaration in its environment variable.
 The first version of the vulnerability is related to the ability to run arbitrary commands after a function declaration.

 First, we need to declare that the environment variable is a function using ().
 Then we will add an empty body for the function.
 Finally, we can start adding the command we want to run after the function declaration.
-More details can be found in the following email on oss-sec
+More details can be found in the following email on oss-sec.

 Exploitation

-This vulnerability can be exploited using a Proxy with a repeater mode (to be faster) or using netcat.
+This vulnerability can be exploited using a proxy with a repeater mode (to be faster) or using netcat.

 Multiple payloads can be used depending on what you want to achieve.
 You can start by reading arbitrary files by using the following payload: